jtimberman/jtimberman.github.com/source/_posts/2014-02-01-evolution-of-cookbook-development.markdown

-Splunk itself supports many platforms, and not all of them are covered by this conditional, so it's easy to imagine how this can get further out of control.
+Splunk itself supports many platforms, and not all of them are covered by this conditional, so it's easy to imagine how this can get further out of control and make the recipe even harder to follow.
 Also consider that this is just the `client` portion for the `splunkforwarder` package, this same block is repeated in the `server` recipe, for the `splunk` package.

 So why is this bad?
 There are three reasons.